vlang/rfcs/error_handling.md

 ### Downsides of this specification
 - Anonymous sum types are not yet implemented and needs to be implemented first
-- Generic sum types are not yet implemented and needs to be implemented first
 - The Option sum type needs to be compiler generated rather than syntax generated to make it possible to be used inside `builtin`.
 Caching generics isn't possible yet.
 - `or{}` block would be the Jack of all trades because it is used for two special kinds of sum types that are not related to each other and doesn't share anything.
 - It would be possible to define variables like `x := Option<string>('foo') // or ?string('foo')` (it's obviously a sum type that can be used everywhere) but this feature should only be used for return types of functions and struct fields.
 One solution would be to restrict this sum type.